How to save money cycling

 Many areas now offer bike hire (such as the Santander and Uber hire schemes), where you're able to use an app to borrow one for a short period of time.
 Payment will come out of your bank account, so it's as easy as downloading the app, adding your card, and removing the bike from the dock.

-Now you've saved on your bike, here's how to make a cheap home gym.
+Now you've saved on your bike, here are some ideas for a home gym on a budget.